JimageJ/FRETENATOR2/README.md

 # FRETENATOR2
-Latest version of FRETENATOR segmentation and ratiometric analysis suite
+Latest version of FRETENATOR segmentation and ratiometric analysis suite.
+This is currently a prerelease version.